NOTICE OF PRIVACY PRACTICES

 VI.
 FOR FURTHER INFORMATION OR TO FILE A COMPLAINT

-If you have any questions about this Notice or would like further information concerning your privacy rights, please contact Ursula Robinson, Program Director at (336) 550-4040.
+If you have any questions about this Notice or would like further information concerning your privacy rights, please contact the Executive Director at (336) 550-4040.

 If you believe that your privacy rights have been violated, you may file a complaint in writing with the PACE Program or with the Office for Civil Rights in the U.S. Department of Health and Human Services (“OCR”).
 We will not retaliate against you for filing a complaint.